-We believe that the children should be at the centre of all we do here and as such, we believe the curriculum should be exciting, interesting as well as engaging and support the children to become well rounded, life long learners.
+We believe that the children should be at the centre of all we do here and as such, we believe the curriculum should be exciting, interesting as well as engaging and support the children to become well rounded, lifelong learners.

-To support the teaching and planning of RE, we use Discovery RE which is an enquiry –based approach to Religious Education for primary children of all ages.
+To support the teaching and planning of RE, we use Discovery RE which is an enquiry based approach to Religious Education for primary children of all ages.
 It is a progressive scheme that is broken into four steps; Engagement, Investigation, Evaluation and Expression.
 Through the enquiry based approach, children not only gain knowledge and understanding of a variety of world religions, but also develop an understanding of how beliefs impact on daily lives.

-French is taught by a specialist French Teacher weekly in all classes and is based on the National Curriculum Guidance for Foreign Languages.
-As the children develop their French skills at DAPs, we see progression in speaking, reading and writing each of which are developed through a series of topics such as families, school life and the home.
+Modern Foreign Languages (MFL) is taught by a specialist Language Teacher weekly and is based on the National Curriculum Guidance for Foreign Languages.
+As the children develop their MFL skills at DAPs, we see progression in speaking, reading and writing each of which are developed through a series of topics such as families, school life and the home.

 Here at DAPS we enjoy our Physical Education.
 As well as teaching PE in house, we also have strong PE links with both Dauntseys’ School and Lavington School.
-Our Year 6 Class enjoys a weekly PE lesson with PE coaches from Dauntseys’ School, developing and applying their hockey skills.
+Our Year 6 Class enjoys a weekly PE lesson with PE coaches from Dauntseys’ School, developing and applying their hockey, football and cricket skills.
 In addition to this, Dauntseys host our swimming lessons (each class enjoys a term of swimming) and our annual Swimming Gala.

 Music is at the heart of our school here at DAPS for adults and children alike.
 We offer a variety of peripatetic music lessons including Woodwind, Brass, Strings, Piano and Guitar.
 In order to provide all children with the opportunity to learn an instrument during their time here, they to learn to play the ukulele when they are in Year 3.

 To bring both the instrumental and singing groups together, we hold a Summer Musical Recital in which all of our musical groups, school choir and staff choir share their love of music with parents and other family members.

 DAPS is situated in the beautiful village of West Lavington which has a rich history and provides stimulus for educational walks.
 The school building itself is surrounded by stunning views of the local countryside and boasts superb grounds that include a sports field, three playgrounds, an outdoor adventure trail, school garden and wooded area which is used for weekly Forest School Lessons.
 Each class has one timetabled lesson of Forest School a week during which the children learn about nature, team work, communication and tool work.
-For more information about what we do in Forest School, please click on the link below to view our Forest School Handbook.

 When the children become a member of Year 4, they have the opportunity to go on a two night residential trip to Hooke Court in Wales where they get to enjoy a range of outdoor activities such as cliff walking, rock pooling, orienteering and much, much more!